You can register and use multiple devices on the BU network, as described below. Read the detailed instructions below to learn how.

 Can I use an Apple Time Capsule on the BU network?
 Yes!
 Learn how to configure your Time Capsule.

-Can I use an Apple TV on the BU network?
+Can I use an Apple TV or Smart TV on the BU network?
 Yes.
-New Apple TVs require a device called a 100 Mbps half-duplex hub or switch.
+New Apple TVs and some Smart TVs require a device called a 100 Mbps half-duplex hub or switch.
 This makes it compatible with our wired network.
 Please make sure that you do not buy one which can act as a router as these are not allowed on the wired network.
 You will also need another ethernet cable.
-Once you have purchased the 100 Mbps half-duplex hub/switch you will need to connect it to the Apple TV with one ethernet cable and to the wall port with the other.
+Once you have purchased the 100 Mbps half-duplex hub/switch you will need to connect it to the Apple TV or Smart TV with one ethernet cable and to the wall port with the other.